mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 I rested and worked with both a lacrosse and golf ball to finish up the day.

-I am frustrated that at 6 months in and 6 months to go, my reality has been reduced to a walk.v
+I am frustrated that at 6 months in and 6 months to go, my reality has been reduced to a walk. vf
 <!---->
 ## MONDAY MAR 01
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**